Public Record & Evidence Map – A Whistleblower Led Archive of:

 Major League Pickleball & Related Pickleball Properties

-Agua Plus has been promoted as an official / featured hydration partner for Major League Pickleball and other pickleball properties – including branding on courts, player content, tournament-level assets and related media.
+AGUA Plus has been promoted as an official / featured hydration partner for Major League Pickleball and other pickleball properties – including branding on courts, player content, tournament-level assets and related media.
 These associations are cited to project nationwide sports penetration and high-trust positioning.

 Issue: Leagues and governing bodies are expected to perform robust background checks on headline partners.
 Ongoing alignment with a principal who has a felony record, a prohibition order and a long trail of complaints presents an obvious governance and reputational risk once stakeholders are fully informed.